Project Introduction

 - **Error Handling**: Use TypeScript type system for better error detection

-- **Security**: Securely store API keys in .env file
+- **Security**: Store API keys securely in the `.env` file

 - **Tool Permissions**: Pay attention to tool permissions and security